FraunhoferIVI/helyos-documentation/docs/source/2-helyos-configuration/admin-dashboard.rst

 The Dummy Service
 ^^^^^^^^^^^^^^^^^
 When a microservice is marked as dummy, helyOS will not send requests to any URL. helyOS will just copy the mission request data to the result field of the microservice.
-This is useful in the scenario where the application does not need to perform any calculation in microservices, where pre-defined assignment or map updates are already stored in the client.
-For example, if the dummy service was registered in the Assignment domain, the Client can directly send the assignment data to the agent.
+This is useful in the scenario where the application does not need to perform any calculation in microservices, e.g., if pre-defined assignment or map updates are already stored in the client.
+For example, if the dummy service was registered in the assignment domain, the *Client* can directly send the assignment data to the agent.
 If it was registered in the Map domain, the request data will be directly used to update the map objects.